 Learn to Twirl (Recreational) Class

 Ages 6-up.
 The Pre-Competitive level is designed to ease recreational athletes into the competitive realm of our sport.
 Athletes will learn and may compete in six nationally standardized individual events.
 It is recommended they attend two local baton competitions throughout the season and have the option of competing in out of town competitions.
-Must receive a Red or Blue ribbon in 2 events and enter Pre Solo before advancing to the competitive class or decided by the coach.
-Athletes are encouraged to take the Skills Development Program (Badges) and must take up to 2 hour class a week.
+Athletes are encouraged to take the Skills Development Program (Badge Class) and must take up to a 2-hour class a week.

 Ages 8-up.
 The Competitive Level is designed for the more serious athlete.
 Athletes will learn and compete in individual/duet and team events.
 Solo, Medley, Solo Dance, Duet, 2Baton, 3Baton, and Team events.
 After receiving the Silver Pin athletes will learn and compete in Compulsories.
 Recommend that competitive athletes take a minimum of 3 or more hour class per week and must attend local, provincial competitions.
 National and International competitions will be decided by the coaches if the athlete is ready for this level.

 The Skills Development Program (SDP) is a progression skills program, with an emphasis on growth and advancement.
 It offers the recreational athlete an incentive to continue in his/her own personal growth within the sport.
 Each badge is divided into two parts: Baton Technique and Body Technique. *(NEW) Effective September 1, 2020, an athlete must pass the SDP Silver Pin prior to entering “C” compulsories in an Open competition and an athlete must pass the SDP Gold Pin prior to entering “B” compulsories in any competition.